Publication - Member State Evaluation |

 Cows grazing in a field near Fussen, Bavaria, Germany

-The support of contractual nature conservation is a central measure in the 2014-2020 RDP for Baden-Württemberg to promote grazing adapted to nature conservation objectives.
+The support of contractual nature conservation is a central measure in the 2014-2020 RDP for Baden-Württemberg to promote grazing that is adapted to nature conservation objectives.

 This study analyses funding data from the Landscape Management Information System (LaIS) and the Integrated Administration and Control System (IACS) to better understand the implementation of the 'Contractual nature conservation grazing' measure.